ch-stark/blogvmdeleteprotection/index.md

 The ACM Policy Definition

-# Step 1: ACM Policy to use 'musthave' to enforce the delete-protection label
+ ACM Policy to use 'musthave' to enforce the delete-protection label

 ```yaml
 apiVersion: policy.open-cluster-management.io/v1